Skip to main content

 Should I take a drop year if my NEET 2026 score is low?

 Take a drop year ONLY if (a) this is your first NEET attempt, (b) your Class 12 PCB scores were 90%+ suggesting you have aptitude, and (c) your family supports 12 months of focused prep.
-Otherwise, the lifetime earnings advantage of starting MBBS in 2026 (vs 2027) is typically ₹50 Lakhs to ₹1 Crore in favor of starting now via private/Deemed/Abroad pathways.
+Otherwise, the lifetime earnings advantage of starting MBBS in 2026 (vs 2027) is typically ₹50 Lakhs to ₹1 Crore in favour of starting now via private/Deemed/Abroad pathways.

 What is the qualifying percentile for NEET 2026?